-Staff told us that the service was well led and that they felt very well supported by the registered manager and provider to make sure they could support and care for people safely and effectively.
+Staff told us that the service was well led and that they felt well supported by the registered and deputy managers to make sure they could support and care for people safely and effectively.
 Systems were in place to ensure care at the home was of a good quality.
 People's feedback was regularly sought and action was taken to implement improvements.
-The registered manager had good management oversight and was able to assist us in all aspects of our inspection.
+The deputy manager and care coordinator had a good oversight of the service and were able to assist us in all aspects of our inspection.